FreeRTOS/coreMQTT/test/cbmc/proofs/DecodePubAckProperties/README.md

-DecodeAckProperties proof
+DecodePubAckProperties proof
 ==============

-This directory contains a memory safety proof for DecodeAckProperties.
+This directory contains a memory safety proof for DecodePubAckProperties.

 To run the proof.
 * Add cbmc, goto-cc, goto-instrument, goto-analyzer, and cbmc-viewer